 Snohomish County Parks and Recreation is working closely with the 'Friends of Heybrook Ridge' to develop and maintain this 143-acre property.
 In accordance with Protective Covenants set forth in the property purchase and sales agreement, the park will be developed for the purposes of forest protection, environmental education and passive recreation.

-Snohomish County Parks has implemented Phase 1 of the Trail Construction project which consists of a 1.6 mile moderate hiking trail with an elevation gain of approximately 760 feet.
-The phase 1 trail ends on the south side of the ridge in a previously logged area with a great views to Bridal Veil Falls, Mt.
+Snohomish County Parks has implemented Phase 1 of the Trail Construction project which consists of a 1.6-mile moderate hiking trail with an elevation gain of approximately 760 feet.
+The phase 1 trail ends on the south side of the ridge in a previously logged area with great views of Bridal Veil Falls, Mt.
 Index, and the surrounding Skykomish valley.
 Future development phases may include a lower accessible loop trail and a trail that connects to the Heybrook Lookout trail.
 These future phases will be dependent on funding.

 - Critical Area Study has been completed for the lower section of the park

 - A consultant was selected to perform a Cultural Resource Study in the lower area of the park.
 This is part of the preparations to create an accessible trail.

 - On-call consultant was selected to develop construction drawings for the installation of the lower, ADA trail